 Comparison

-Coolify vs Vercel for small teams: control, speed, and ops burden
+Coolify vs Vercel for small teams: compare self-hosted and managed adoption paths

-This is not really a features comparison.
-It is a question about whether your team wants to buy speed with managed infrastructure or buy control with more operational responsibility.
+If you are comparing Coolify vs Vercel for a small team, this is not just a feature checklist.
+It is an adoption decision about whether to buy speed with managed infrastructure or buy control with more operational responsibility.

 Guide summary